 Shifting Gears: From Lifetime to Testamentary Planning

-In the course of structuring new wealth transfer plans and implementing 2012 transfers, we heard many clients note that their wills and other testamentary documents had not been revised in years, and in some cases did not reflect their current wishes.
-However, in the rush to create and fund new trust agreements before January 1, clients put wills and other testamentary documents aside to be focused on at a later date, given the time-sensitive nature of using up the increased exemption amount before January 1.
-So, just as you are breathing a sigh of relief and feeling as though you have finally accomplished your wealth planning goals, remember to also look back at your existing testamentary documents and, if necessary, update them to reflect any planning done in 2012.
+In the course of structuring new wealth transfer plans and enhancing existing plans, we heard many clients note that their wills and other testamentary documents had not been revised in years, and in some cases did not reflect their current wishes.
+However, in the rush to create and fund new trust agreements, clients put wills and other testamentary documents aside to be focused on at a later date, given the time-sensitive nature of using up the increased exemption amount.
+So, just as you are breathing a sigh of relief and feeling as though you have finally accomplished your wealth planning goals, remember to also look back at your existing testamentary documents and, if necessary, update them to reflect any recent gifts.

 If you are not sure whether your estate plan should be revised this year, your BBH wealth planner and relationship manager would be happy to take an initial look and provide some suggestions.
-Above all, it is important to assess your estate planning objectives and work closely with your BBH team and estate planning attorney before moving forward with any of these strategies.
-Fortunately, especially for those of us who have made a career of the practice, it seems as though despite (or because of) the flood of transfer tax transactions implemented in reaction to the fiscal cliff, estate planning will live to see another day!
+Above all, it is important to assess your estate planning objectives and work closely with your BBH team, accountant and estate planning attorney before moving forward with any of these strategies.